calvinrzachman/rpc-playground/README.md

 	go receiveLoop(r.requests, errorChan)

 	// Pure Send Loop/Routine
-  // The r.requests channel pipes RPC messages from has previously been shared with some
+        // The r.requests channel has previously been shared with some
-  // other (likely stateful) portion of our program (the message initiator).
+        // other (likely stateful) portion of our program (the message initiator). sendLoop(r.requests, errorChan)
-	sendLoop(r.requests, errorChan)

 }